turnerlabs/tf_aws_sg_elb_lc_asg/README.md

-tf_aws_asg_elb
+tf_aws_elb_sg_lc_asg
 ==============

+This is an expanded upon version of https://github.com/terraform-community-modules/tf_aws_asg_elb

-A Terraform module for creating an Auto-Scaling Group and a launch configuration for it, for use with an Elastic Load Balancer.
+This is a Terraform module for creating 2 Security Groups(ELB and Instance), an ELB, a Launch Configuration, and an Auto-Scaling Group.
 This module makes the following assumptions:
-* You have subnets in a VPC and that you want your instances in two subnets (in two AZs)
+* You have a VPC that you want your instances to run in
 * You can fully bootstrap your instances using an AMI + user_data
 * *You want to associate the ASG with an ELB*
-* Your instances behind the ELB will be in a VPC
+* You're instances behind the ELB will be in a VPC
-* Your using a single Security Group for all instances in the ASG
+* You're using a Security Group for the ELB and a Security Group for all instances in the ASG

 Input Variables
 ---------------

+ Security Group

+- `sg_elb_name` - The name used for the security group applied to the load balancer

+- `sg_instance_name` - The name used for the security group applied to all the provisioned instances

+- `vpc_id` - The VPC id that all the infrastructure is applied to

+ ELB

+- `elb_name` - The name used for the load balancer.

+- `elb_listener_lb_port` - The port the ELB will listen to incoming traffic on.

+- `elb_listener_instance_port` - The port the ELB will forward traffic to.

+- `elb_health_check_healthy_threshold` - The number of checks before the instance is declared healthy.  `The default is 10.`

+- `elb_health_check_unhealthy_threshold` - The number of checks before the instance is declared unhealthy.  `The default is 2.`

+- `elb_health_check_timeout` - The length of time before the check times out.  `The default is 5.`

+- `elb_health_check_target` - The target of the heath check. `ex.
+HTTP:80/healthcheck`

+- `elb_health_check_interval` - The interval between health checks. `The default is 30.`

+ Launch Configuration

-- `lc_name` - The launch configuration name
+- `lc_name` - The launch configuration name.

-- `ami_id`
-- `instance_type`
-- `iam_instance_profile` - The ARN of the Instance Profile the LC should launch instances with.
+- `ami_id` - The AMI to use with the launch configuration.

-   E.g. arn:aws:iam::XXXXXXXXXXXX:instance-profile/my-instance-profile
+- `instance_type` - The instance type.  `ex. t2.small, m1.medium`

-- `key_name` - The SSH key name (uploaded to EC2) instances should
-   be populated with.
+- `key_name` - The SSH key name (uploaded to EC2) instances should be populated with.
-- `security_group` - The Security Group ID that instances in the ASG
-    - This is usually set to resolve to a security group you make in the same template as this module, e.g. "${module.sg_web.security_group_id_web}"
-    - It needs to be customized based on the name of your module resource. should use.

 - `user_data` - The path to the user_data file for the Launch Configuration.
-    - Terraform will include the contents of this file in the Launch Configuration.
+Terraform will include the contents of this file in the Launch Configuration.

+ Auto Scale Groups

 - `asg_name` - The Auto-Scaling group name.

-- `asg_number_of_instances` - The number of instances we want in the ASG
-    - This is used to populate the following ASG settings.
+- `asg_number_of_instances` - The number of instances we want in the ASG.  `This is used to populate max_size and desired_capacity.`
-    - max_size
-    - desired_capacity

 - `asg_minimum_number_of_instances` - The minimum number of instances
-   the ASG should maintain.
-    - This is used for min_size
-    - It defaults to 1
-    - You can set it to 0 if you want the ASG to do nothing when an instances fails
+   the ASG should maintain.  `This is used to populate min_size.
+You can set it to 0 if you want the ASG to do nothing when an instances fails.
+The default is 1.`

-- `health_check_grace_period` - Number of seconds for the health check time out.
-Defaults to 300.
+- `health_check_grace_period` - Number of seconds for the health check time out. `The defaults is 300.``

 - `health_check_type` - The health check type.
-Options are `ELB` and `EC2`.
-It defaults to `ELB` in this module.
+Options are `ELB` and `EC2`. `The default is ELB.`

-- `load_balancer_names` - The name(s) of the ELB(s) to associate with the ASG,
-   for settings it's backend instances.
-Ideally this is a reference to an ELB you're making in the same template as this ASG.
-Can be a CSV of ELB names if more than one is desired.
-- `availability_zones` - CSV of availability zones (AZs) for the ASG. *ex. "us-east-1a,us-east-1c"*
+- `availability_zones` - A comma separated list of availability zones (AZs) for the ASG. `ex. "us-east-1a,us-east-1c"`

-- `vpc_zone_subnets` - CSV of VPC subnets to associate with ASG.
-There should be one subnet for each of the `availability_zones.` *ex. "subnet-d2gd22,subnet-2kjn8qq"*
+- `vpc_zone_subnets` - A comma seperated list of VPC subnets to associate with ASG, should correspond with var.availability_zones zones.  `ex. "subnet-d2t4sad,subnet-434ladkn"`

+- `termination_policy` - A comma separated list of termination policies used to terminate instances.  `The default is "OldestLaunchConfiguration,OldestInstance"`

+- `instance_name` - The name to be applied to the launched instances

 Outputs
 -------

 - `launch_config_id`

 - `asg_id`

 Usage